margaretmf/margaretmf.github.io/reading.md

 * [The Organized Mind: Thinking Straight in the Age of Information Overload](https://www.amazon.com/Organized-Mind-Thinking-Straight-Information/dp/0147516315) by Daniel J. Levitin
 * [Invisible Influence: The Hidden Forces that Shape Behavior](https://www.amazon.com/Invisible-Influence-Hidden-Forces-Behavior/dp/1476759693) by Johna Berger
 * [Happy Accidents: The Transformative Power of “Yes, And” at Work and in Life](https://ssir.org/book_reviews/entry/happy_accidents_the_transformative_power_of_yes_and_at_work_and_in_life) by David Ahearn, Frank Ford & David Wilk
+* [Bit by Bit: Social Research in the Digital Age](http://www.bitbybitbook.com) by Matthew J. Salganik
 * [Self and Soul: A Defense of Ideals](http://www.hup.harvard.edu/catalog.php?isbn=9780674088207) by Mark Edmundson

 ### Online Articles